deric/puppet-zookeeper/README.md

    - `min_session_timeout` - the minimum session timeout in milliseconds that the server will allow the client to negotiate.
 Defaults to 2 times the **tickTime** (since ZooKeeper 3.3.0)
    - `max_session_timeout` - the maximum session timeout in milliseconds that the server will allow the client to negotiate.
 Defaults to 20 times the **tickTime** (since ZooKeeper 3.3.0)
    - `manage_service` (default: `true`) whether Puppet should ensure running service
-   - `manage_systemd` when enabled on RHEL 7.0 a service configuration will be managed
+   - `manage_service_file` when enabled on RHEL 7.0 a systemd config will be managed

 and many others, see the `init.pp` file for more details.